digego/extempore/docs/concurrency.rst

   ;; assuming a host at 192.168.1.1 is running Extempore (ipc:connect "192.168.1.1" "myproc" 7099)

-Either way, ``"myproc"`` is now a local name which defines a process running `somewhere`.
+Either way, *myproc* is now a local name which defines a process running *somewhere*.
 IPC calls work regardless of whether the process is local or remote.

 You can explicitly call into ``my-scm-func`` in the primary process like